-1. The scrip of Chaman Metallics Limited, Earthstahl & Alloys Limited, Macfos Limited, Systango Technologies Limited and Labelkraft Technologies Limited has not completed its 180th days from the date of listing; and Vasa Denticity Limited and Hemant Surgical Industries Limited has not complete its 30th days from the date of listing.
+1. The scrip of Earthstahl & Alloys Limited, Macfos Limited, Systango Technologies Limited and Labelkraft Technologies Limited has not completed its 180th days from the date of listing; Vasa Denticity Limited & Hemant Surgical Industries Limited has not completed its 90th day from the date of listing and Greenchef Appliances Limited & Kaka Industries Limited has not completed its 30th day from the date of listing.